andrew/ultimate-awesome/README.md

 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
 - [awesome-staff-plus-engineering](https://github.com/staffeng42/awesome-staff-plus-engineering) - An awesome list that curates awesome resources on Staff Engineering.
 - [awesome-entrepreneur](https://github.com/SunitRoy2703/awesome-entrepreneur) - A curated list of awesome entrepreneurial podcast and learning resources🚀.
+- [awesome-gui-agents](https://github.com/supernalintelligence/awesome-gui-agents) - Awesome list of GUI agents (browser and computer use).
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-on-device-AI](https://github.com/ysyisyourbrother/awesome-on-device-AI) - A curated list of awesome projects and papers for AI on Mobile/IoT/Edge devices.
 Everything is continuously updating.
 Welcome contribution!.
 - [Awesome-HDR](https://github.com/ytZhang99/Awesome-HDR) - Collect High Dynamic Range Imaging Related Papers and Codes.